gregors/jruby-boilerpipe/README.md

 # Boilerpipe

 I saw other gems wrapping boilerpipe but they seemed to be outdated, hit the free api or I couldn't get them to work because of dependency issues.
 I went directly to the original author's github https://github.com/kohlschutter/boilerpipe and forked that code base here https://github.com/gregors/boilerpipe .
 I made one notible change that is to add a user agent so article extractor wouldn't return a 403 for a variety of web servers.
 I compiled all dependencies into the jar using the maven-assembly-plugin using Java 8.

-Until the original author releases a proper 2.0 release I'll be appending rcx to reflect the latest snapshots.
+Extractors added so far:

+* ArticleExtractor
+* DefaultExtractor

 ## Installation